mattermost/docs/source/welcome/customize-desktop-app-experience.rst

 .. |more-icon-vertical| image:: ../images/dots-vertical_F01D9.svg
   :alt: Use the More icon in the top left corner to access Mattermost Desktop Apps customization settings.

-In addition to your `personal profile settings <https://docs.mattermost.com/welcome/manage-your-profile.html>`__ and :doc:`Mattermost Channels settings </channels/channels-settings>`, the Mattermost Desktop App offers the following options to further customize your Mattermost experience.
+In addition to your `personal profile settings <https://docs.mattermost.com/welcome/manage-your-profile.html>`__ and :doc:`Mattermost Channels settings </channels/channels-settings>`, the Mattermost desktop app offers the following options to further customize your Mattermost experience.

 .. tabs::